Updated: April, 2026

 Robo-Advisor vs Human Advisor: Which Do You Actually Need?

-The robo vs human advisor question isn't one-size-fits-all — it depends on the complexity of your financial situation.
-The honest answer for most Millennials and Gen Z investors in the accumulation phase of wealth building is that a robo-advisor handles the core investing function better than most human advisors would at the same price point.
+The honest answer for most Millennials and Gen Z investors in the accumulation phase is that a robo-advisor handles the core investing function better than most human advisors would at the same price point.
+The question is not which is more prestigious — it is which one matches your actual financial complexity.

 Robo-Advisor Is Right When:

-- You're in the accumulation phase (saving and growing)
+✓ You are in the accumulation phase — saving and growing

 Human Advisor Adds Value When: